kormosp/zeto-assignment/README.md

 A full-stack web application for processing and visualizing EDF (European Data Format) files.
 The application consists of a Spring Boot backend API and a Vue.js 3 frontend, providing a modern interface for browsing and analyzing EDF medical recordings.

-## 🎥 Demo
+## 🎥 Click for a short demo video

 [![EDF Processor - Demo](./edf-frontend/public/demo-thumbnail.jpg)](./edf-frontend/public/demonstration.gif)
-> Click the image above to watch the short demo video.
+> Click the image for a short demo video
 ---

 ## 📋 Table of Contents